YinJC/uk-tex-faq/FAQ-filesused.md

----
-layout: page
-title: All the files used by this document
+# All the files used by this document
----

 When you're sharing a document with someone else (perhaps as part of a co-development cycle) it's as well to arrange that both correspondents